-I wonder how the checker sweepreal meat-ball when it comes to playing pool.
+I wonder how the checker sweepchecker whiz (he thinks so) is a meal holds new surprises for him. real meat-ball when it comes to playing pool.

 A certain technician, who is asthose wedding bells?

 Reminds me of the story of the er's son.
 Oops, wrong column!